 There are no illustrative labels here, so first, check out the interpretive exhibits at the visitor center to get some insight into the site’s ancient rock art.
 Staff can even direct you to specific attractions within the park and give you a rundown on hiking trails.

-(Tip: Rinconada Canyon is a visitor favorite: 2.2 miles, 1.5 hours trek time, 300 petroglyphs along the way!)
+(Tip: Rinconada Canyon is a visitor favorite among the monument’s hikes: 2.2 miles, 1.5 hours trek time, 300 petroglyphs along the way!)

-Go nose-to-nose with marine life at the aquarium.
+Start your visit to one of Albuquerque’s most popular parks by going nose-to-nose with marine life at the ABQ BioPark Aquarium.
 You’ll get spectacular up-close views of species ranging from sea turtles to stingrays to sharks.

-Take a walk on the wild side at the ABQ Biopark’s zoo to check out feathered and furry residents like pink flamingos, kangaroos, snow leopards, and polar bears.
+After seeing the colorful sea creatures, don’t miss a chance to take a walk on the wild side at the Albuquerque Zoo.
+Although it’s hardly one of the largest zoos in the country, kids will love visiting to check out feathered and furry residents like pink flamingos, kangaroos, snow leopards, and polar bears.

-Up for some outdoor activity?
-Hit Tingley Beach if you’re in the mood to fish, hike, bike, or pedal boat.
+Up for some outdoor activity while exploring ABQ BioPark?
+Hit up Tingley Beach.
+In a state not known for its beaches, the only “beach” in Albuquerque is perfect you’re in the mood to fish, hike, bike, or pedal boat.
+(Just don’t expect to go swimming here!)

 Or while away an afternoon strolling ABQ Biopark’s lush 36-acre botanical gardens, home to exotic plant species, manicured lawns, and scenic pathways.
 Butterflies abound!